Lake Chrissie

 Lake Chrissie (Chrissiesmeer) is a lake in Msukaligwa Local Municipality, Mpumalanga, South Africa.
 It is a shallow and large lake, with a maximum depth of about 6 m, 9 km long, 3 km wide.
-The lake is named after Christiana Pretorius, daughter of Marthinus Wessel Pretorius, first president of the boer Transvaal Republic.
-The lake is also informally known as "Matotoland" (meaning "land of frogs") and its swazi name is "Kachibibi" (meaning "big lake").
+The lake is named after Christiana Pretorius, daughter of Marthinus Wessel Pretorius, the first president of the Boer Transvaal Republic.
+The lake is also informally known as "Matotoland" (meaning "land of frogs") and its Swazi name is "Kachibibi" (meaning "big lake").
+The Sotho name is Seokodibeng, meaning the place of many waters.

 A famous battle of the Second Boer War was fought by Lake Chrissie on 6 February 1901.